Rise to It: Release

 The song was added to the setlist for the second show of the Hot in the Shade Tour and was performed until the end of the tour.
-The band dropped the song from the setlist of the Revenge Tour and never played it alive again.
+The band dropped the song from the setlist of the Revenge Tour and never played it live again.
 The lowest charting single off the album, it reached No. 81 on the Billboard Hot 100, the last Kiss song to do so, and No. 40 on the Mainstream Rock Tracks.

 Music video

 The music video, directed by Mark Rezyka, features Stanley and Simmons in their iconic makeup personas for the first time since the Creatures of the Night tour in 1982.
-The video's intro and epilogue scenes take place at the band's dressing room in 1975.
+The video's intro and epilogue scenes are stated as taking place at the band's dressing room in 1975.
 While putting their makeup on, Stanley and Simmons debate about performing without it.
 The epilogue has the band preparing for their show, where Stanley states no matter what changes, they will still be Kiss.

 The costumes used in these scenes are historically inaccurate; Simmons' costume is from Unmasked (1980), while Stanley's is from Love Gun (1977).
 In addition, Peter Criss and Ace Frehley are substituted with body doubles Eric Carr and Bruce Kulick (who was wearing Vinnie Vincent’s “Ankh Warrior” costume).